 Why This Legislation Is Important

-The REMOVE Act would activate a whole-of-government approach for developing and deploying carbon removal technologies at a scale that has yet to be seen.
-This approach will not only invest in the formation of working groups and scaling up of research efforts, but it will explicitly direct relevant federal agencies to incorporate CDR into their annual budgets.
-This cross-agency budgetary approach is important because it shows the federal government's explicit financial and personnel investment in the successful deployment of CDR.
-The committees and working groups proposed in the REMOVE Act would provide the necessary framework of research and development through this cross-cutting government effort to accelerate decarbonization efforts to communities across the United States.
+The REMOVE Act would activate a whole-of-government approach for developing and deploying carbon removal technologies at an unprecedented scale.
+This approach will not only invest in the formation of working groups and scaling up of research efforts, but it will also explicitly direct relevant federal agencies to incorporate CDR into their annual budgets.
+This cross-agency budgetary approach is significant because it shows the federal government's clear financial and personnel investment in the successful deployment of CDR.
+The committees and working groups proposed in the REMOVE Act would provide the necessary framework for research and development to accelerate climate mitigation efforts in communities across the United States.

 The Capitol Building in front of a blue sky